Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 Do you offer scholarships into the program?

 Yes, we do!
 We offer 5 spots to Filipina/x/o Americans in need of financial assistance.
-If you are interested in applying for a scholarship to be apart of this year’s Awareness in Action program, please contact us at info@leadfilipino.org.
+If you are interested in applying for a scholarship to be a part of this year’s Awareness in Action program, please contact us at info@leadfilipino.org.

 What Past Cohorts Had to Say…